nkdAgility/azure-devops-migration-tools/docs/index.md

 You can get free support from the community here and on social media on a best effots basis if folks are available.
 If you are looking for paied support there are a number of consultants that contibute to this project and that are experts in this type of work:

-- **Martin Hinshelwood, naked Agility Ltd** - The founder of the Azure DevOps Migration Tools is available worldwide to help organisations plan and enact their migration efforts.
+* **Martin Hinshelwood, naked Agility Ltd** - @MrHinsh is the founder of the Azure DevOps Migration Tools is available worldwide to help organisations plan and enact their migration efforts.
 You can contact him through [naked Agility Ltd.](https://nkdagility.com).
-- __others comming soon__
+* _others comming soon_

 ## FAQ